piotras/raki/README.md

 ---------------------------------------------

 In Midgard1 we set sitegroup and language, and then we are able to request objects in sitegroup or language context.
-The same rule appplies in Midgard2, however we set workspaces instead of sitegroupor languages.
+The same rule appplies in Midgard2, however we set workspaces instead of sitegroup or languages.

 In Midgard1